Lemon tart

 A lemon tart (tarte au citron) is a French dessert dish, a variety of tart.
-It has a pastry shell with a lemon flavored filling.
+It has a shortcrust pastry shell with a lemon flavored filling.

 In the United Kingdom, lemon tart consists of a pastry case (often made in a fluted tart tin) containing a baked lemon custard (usually composed of eggs, sugar, lemon juice and cream).
 Usually recipes include blind-baking before adding the custard.
 Sometimes, the tart is dusted with icing sugar prior to serving.

 Alternatively, the lemon filling can be cooked in a saucepan and then added to the baked pastry case.

 History

 The first lemon tart recipes began to emerge in the 18th century, when lemon-based tarts appeared in French cookbooks.
 It was in 18th- and 19th-century France that the Tarte au Citron evolved into its modern form.
 French pastry chefs perfected the pairing of pâte sucrée (sweet shortcrust pastry) with a smooth lemon curd filling, resulting in the elegant and minimalist dessert recognized today.
 Contrary to popular belief, the classic French tarte au citron does not traditionally include a meringue topping.
 While both meringue-topped and plain versions can be found in French pâtisseries today—with the former often favored for its visual appeal—the original tarte au citron is served without meringue.